Bob Eschbach receives Simon-Edgar Statesmanship Award

 “Bob still likes to tease me a bit by picking my brain and giving me little nudges here and there, and they’re always appreciated,” Hasty said with a smile.
 “He is a wealth of information and someone who no one can argue has his heart in the right place.

-Eschbach, a graduate of Ottawa High School, Illinois Valley Community College and Illinois State University, earned his law degree from the University of Illinois-Champaign.
+Eschbach, a graduate of Ottawa High School, Illinois Valley Community College and Illinois State University, earned his law degree from the University of Illinois Urbana-Champaign.

-He returned to Ottawa and not only got involved in several volunteer causes involving environmental protection, historic preservation and downtown and neighborhood revitalization.
-He also served on the Ottawa Planning Commission, zoning board and historic preservation commission before eventually being elected mayor.
+He returned to Ottawa and not only got involved in several volunteer causes involving environmental protection, historic preservation and downtown and neighborhood revitalization, but he also served on the Ottawa Planning Commission, zoning board and historic preservation commission before eventually being elected mayor.

 During his multiple terms in that office, Eschbach first helped the city – at the time struggling with job loss and a deteriorating downtown – to devise its first comprehensive plan.
 He later submitted a revised plan that in 2016 won the American Planning Association’s Daniel Burnham Award.